 - Open a new terminal window (Command-T) and type

 - Experiment with creating a file in Sublime and using

 lsin the terminal to see it.
 Try creating a file in the terminal with

 touchand see if it shows up in Sublime.

 Add config setting to set tab size

-- While sublime is open, Press command-comma to open your config file
+- While sublime is open, Press command-comma (this opens up the settings for any application on a mac) to open your config file

 - Add the following lines of code within the curly braces: